manansaini/assignment/Instructions.md

 - d) ensure that all the packages installed below are locked to the version installed, however, security updates need to be installed on every run

        sudo apt-mark hold package_name

-#### switching to user "manan" to perform the further operation since manan is the part of sudo group and can perform root operations.
+#### Switching to user "manan" to perform the further operation since manan is the part of sudo group and can perform root operations.
 So most of the commands you will see ownward proceeded by "sudo".

 - e) implement a firewall to restrict network access (ports only)